Surajchandraa/text-effects/README.md

     //if you don't give this obj as argument to animation functions than it will take by default object that is defined in code.
 ```
+## Contribution:
+- Contributions are welcome!
+Feel free to submit bug reports, feature requests, or pull requests.